-- The company receives an order for product from its customer indicating the volume of goods required and the shipping preference (i.e. whether it should be shipped at once or over a certain period of time). - The customer either provide cash on order, make an advance payment or provide a Letter of Credit, Bank guarantee and/or corporate before despatches of the goods. - Once all requirements are made, the company marketing team confirms a sales order (through a Local Purchase Order (LPO)) and provides this to the supply chain department to facilitate product dispatches.
+- The company receives an order for product from its customer indicating the volume of goods required and the shipping preference (i.e. whether it should be shipped at once or over a certain period of time). - The customer either provide cash on order, make an advance payment or provide a Letter of Credit, Bank guarantee and/or corporate before the good are dispatched. - Once all requirements are made, the company marketing team confirms a sales order (through a Local Purchase Order (LPO)) and provides this to the supply chain department to facilitate product dispatches. - Revenue is recognised when the goods are; delivered and have been accepted by customers at their premises, collected by the customer from the Company's warehouse or loaded into the ships and bill of lading obtained.